auth0/docs/articles/api-auth/dynamic-client-registration.md

   - call-api
 ---

-# Dynamic Application Registration
+# Dynamic Client Registration

 <%= include('../_includes/_pipeline2') %>

-Dynamic Application Registration enables you to register applications dynamically.
+Dynamic Client Registration enables you to register applications dynamically.
 These applications can be either [first-party or third-party applications](/applications/application-types#first-vs-third-party-applications).

 This feature is based on the [OpenID Connect Dynamic Client Registration specification](https://openid.net/specs/openid-connect-registration-1_0.html) and in this article we will see how you can enable and use it.